 Additional Community Benefits.

 8.1 Ombudsperson.
-The City will designate a City staff person to serve as a conduit between the community, Developer and various City departments, residential organizations, and neighbors beginning no later than two weeks from fully executed documents.
-The Ombudsperson will ensure all Parties fulfill all tenns of this Agreement and the PSA.
+The City will designate a City staff person to serve as a conduit between the community, Developer and various City departments, residential organizations, and neighbors beginning no later than two weeks from waiver of the feasibility contingency.
 The Ombudsperson will also work cooperatively in good faith with Developer and community organizations on community engagement activities during construction.

 8.2 Schefer Riverfront Coordinating Group.
-Developer and the City shall exercise good faith efforts to convene the Schefer Riverfront Coordinating Group ("CG") at least every two months during calendar years 2023 through 2025 to develop public messaging and information to keep Carnation residents informed about the Project.
-CG will include one representative from the following organizations: Carnation City Council, CED Committee,, Puget Sound Energy, Planning Board, King County Waste Water, Carnation City Manager's Office, Developer, and King County Parks.
+Developer and the City shall exercise good faith efforts to convene the Schefer Riverfront Coordinating Group ("CG") at least every two months during design and construction to develop public messaging and information to keep Carnation residents informed about the Project.
+CG will include representative(s) from the Remlinger Entity, City of Carnation staff and Housing and Land Use Committee.

 Claw Back Provision